Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization

-Finally, we show a numerical example to illustrate the effectiveness of our extended dynamic tracking compensator \eqref{eq:dynamic-tracking-comp} in tracking problem (see Section~\ref{sec:sfb-tracking}).
-Let us consider a continuous second-order harmonic oscillator
+Finally, we show a numerical example to illustrate the effectiveness of our extended dynamic tracking compensator \eqref{eq:dynamic-tracking-comp} for tracking problem, in Section~\ref{sec:sfb-tracking}.
+By taking a continuous second-order harmonic oscillator as

 and discretized it with a ZoH sampling with time period $\Delta{t}=0.2~[s]$.
-The time step is set as $N=5$.
+The time horizon is $N=5$.
 For convenience, we model a step reference signal \eqref{eq:reference-dynamics} as $r_{+}=1$ for all $t\geq{0}$.
 In this case, the default value of steady-state of reference is $r_{+}=r_{0}=1$.